Visit Haute-Savoie in 7 days

 The village of Yvoire: the medieval pearl of Léman

 Perched on a promontory at the southern tip of the Lake Léman, the village of Yvoire is a medieval gem classified among the Most Beautiful Villages of France.
-Founded in the early 14th century to protect lake trade, it still today preserves its ramparts, its fortified gates (Nernier and Rovorée), and its imposing dungeon, a remnant of the lordly castle.
-Its picturesque architecture is enhanced by remarkable floral decorations, the result of numerous national and European awards.
+Founded at the beginning of the 14th century to protect lake trade, it today preserves its ramparts, its fortified gates (Nernier and Rovorée), and its imposing keep, remains of the lordly castle.
+Its picturesque architecture is enhanced by remarkable floral displays, the result of numerous national and European awards.

 Ruelle et église d'Yvoire